Configure a Linux Python app for Azure App Service

 Container characteristics

 When deployed to App Service, Python apps run within a Linux Docker container that's defined in the App Service Python GitHub repository.
-You can find the image configurations inside the version-specific directories.
+You can find the image configurations in the version-specific directories.

 This container has the following characteristics:

-• By default, the base container image includes only the Flask web framework, but the container supports other frameworks that are WSGI-compliant and compatible with Python 3.6+, such as Django.
+• By default, the base container image includes only the Flask web framework, but the container supports other frameworks that are WSGI-compliant and compatible with Python 3.6 and later, such as Django.

 • To install other packages, such as Django, create a requirements.txt file in the root of your project that specifies your direct dependencies.
 App Service then installs those dependencies automatically when you deploy your project.

-The requirements.txt file must be in the project root for dependencies to be installed.
-Otherwise, the build process reports the error: "Could not find setup.py or requirements.txt; Not running pip install."
+The requirements.txt file must be in the project root or dependencies won't be installed.
+If this file isn't in the root, the build process reports the error "Could not find setup.py or requirements.txt; Not running pip install."
 If you encounter this error, check the location of your requirements file.

-• App Service automatically defines an environment variable named WEBSITE_HOSTNAME with the web app's URL, such as msdocs-hello-world.chinacloudsites.cn.
-It also defines WEBSITE_SITE_NAME with the name of your app, such as msdocs-hello-world.
+• App Service automatically defines an environment variable named WEBSITE_HOSTNAME that contains the web app's URL, such as msdocs-hello-world.chinacloudsites.cn.
+It also defines WEBSITE_SITE_NAME, which contains the name of your app, such as msdocs-hello-world.

 Container startup process